slzhffktm/go-auth-token/README.md

 ## Contributing

-Thank you for your interest in contributing to our project!
+Welcome, welcome!
+We're thrilled that you're interested in contributing to our project.
-We welcome contributions of all kinds, including bug reports, security issue, feature suggestions, documentation improvements, and code contributions.
+We'll take contributions in any flavor - bug reports, security issues, feature suggestions, documentation improvements, and code contributions are all on the menu.

-### How to contribute
+### How to Contribute

-Feel free to contribute to this project by opening an issue or a pull request.
+Hungry to contribute?
+Just open an issue or pull request and let us know what's cookin'!
+We can't wait to see what you bring to the table.

 ## Contact